Film: The Legend of Frenchie King

 - Dueling-Stars Movie: 'Dueling' being taken quite literally here.

-- Engagement Challenge: Marie promises the sheriff that she will love him if he can somehow make the ranch her property, though it's likely she never intended to keep her word.
+- Engagement Challenge: Maria promises the sheriff that she will love him if he can somehow make the ranch her property, though it's likely she never intended to keep her word.
 Also, the sheriff flat-out tells her it's impossible and doesn't even try.

 - Even Evil Has Loved Ones

-- Everybody Calls Him Barkeep: The sheriff, taken Up to Eleven by Marie with her habit of calling him by the name of the profession she needs him to be at a particular moment.
+- Everybody Calls Him Barkeep: The sheriff, taken Up to Eleven by Maria with her habit of calling him by the name of the profession she needs him to be at a particular moment.

-- Every Man Has His Price: Marie offers 3 times the amount of money that Louise spent in buying the ranch in hopes of getting rid of her without her discovering that the land has oil.
-It backfires because: 1) Louise did not care for her tone in negotiating with her, and 2) it made her suspicious of why Marie was trying so hard to make her leave.
+- Every Man Has His Price: Maria offers 3 times the amount of money that Louise spent in buying the ranch in hopes of getting rid of her without her discovering that the land has oil.
+It backfires because: 1) Louise did not care for her tone in negotiating with her, and 2) it made her suspicious of why Maria was trying so hard to make her leave.

 - Extremely Short Timespan: Takes place over the course of about three days.